 Clubs may choose to form a council when there are three or more Cadet clubs within a reasonable distance of each other so that they can meet regularly for cooperative efforts in counselor education and Cadet activities.
 The benefits of a council are many.
 Regular counselor meetings at the council level are the fundamental building block of counselor training and education.
 The typical council will designate one or more DCEs (Developer of Counselor Education) to be in charge of arranging workshop leaders, speakers, demonstrations, and other programs to help the counselor to be effective.
 DCEs are specially trained through a DCE program to assess the educational needs of the clubs in his area and then develop an educational strategy to meet those needs.
 In addition, a council has the privilege of electing congressmen who attend the annual Cadet Congress which is the governing body of the Cadet organization.
 In other words, being part of a council gives you a voice in how the Cadet organization is run.
 Also, the combined resources of many clubs in a council can make possible special events (outlined in counselor aid booklets) for the boys such as:

-• Cadet-O-Ree — a competitive event that emphasizes camping/wilderness skills and some just-for-fun skills.
+- Cadet-O-Ree — a competitive event that emphasizes camping/wilderness skills and some just-for-fun skills.
 The activities can be tailored to the confines of a school gym during winter months or outside activities in warmer months.
-Any competitive sport is possible for the round robin event, but wilderness skills like knots and lashing, compass, and first aid are often featured.
-Check out the Regional Calendar for what’s going on in your area.
-Where are Cadet Councils?
+Any competitive sport is possible for the round-robin event, but wilderness skills like knots and lashing, compass, and first aid are often featured.

 The Council Quartermaster

 Some councils have a service position for the sales of Cadet program materials.
 You can read more about this position and if you can obtain supplies through a quartermaster by clicking here.